Monochrome photography

+As monochrome photography provides an inherently less complete reproduction than color photography, it is mostly used for artistic purposes and certain technical imaging applications.

+History

+Monochrome photography has its origins in the earliest stages of photographic history.
+The first permanent photograph, created by Joseph Nicéphore Niépce in the 1820s, was monochromatic due to the limitations of early photo-sensitive materials.
+Throughout the 19th century, most photographic processes including daguerreotypes, calotypes, and albumen prints were inherently monochrome, typically rendering images in black, white, and various shades of sepia.

+In the early 20th century, even after the introduction of color photography, monochrome remained the dominant aesthetic choice for many photographers.
+It was often associated with formality, realism, and visual purity.
+Artists like Ansel Adams and Henri Cartier-Bresson used black-and-white photography to emphasize light, composition, and emotional clarity.

+With the rise of conceptual and fine-art photography in the late 20th and early 21st centuries, monochrome gained renewed attention as a stylistic and symbolic choice.
+Contemporary artists use it to explore themes such as memory, identity, timelessness, and abstraction.

+Today, monochrome photography is both a technical and artistic decision, embraced across genres from documentary to fashion to conceptual art.

 Description

 Although methods for photographing in color emerged slowly starting in the 1850s, monochrome imagery dominated photography until the mid–twentieth century.
 From the start, photographic recording processes such as the daguerreotype, the paper negative and the glass collodion negative did not render the color of light (although they were sensitive to some colors more than others).
 The result was a monochrome image.

-Until the 1880s, photographic processes used to print negatives — such as calotype, ambrotype, tintype, salt print and the albumen print — generally produced images with a variety of brown or sepia tones.
+Until the 1880s, photographic processes that were used for printing negatives—such as calotype, ambrotype, tintype, salt print and the albumen print—generally produced images with a variety of brown or sepia tones.
 Later processes moved toward a black-and-white image, although photographers have used toning solutions to convert silver in the image to silver sulphide, imparting a brown or sepia tone.
 Similarly, selenium toner produces a blue-black or purple image by converting silver into more stable silver selenide.
 Cyanotypes use iron salts rather than silver salts, producing blue images.

 Most modern black-and-white films, called panchromatic films, record the entire visible spectrum.
 Some films are orthochromatic, recording visible light wavelengths shorter than 590 nanometers, in the blue to green range of the spectrum and are less sensitive to the longer wavelength range (i.e. orange-red) of the visible spectrum.